Joe0400Student/fquery/README.md

 The reason behind this choice was to improve efficiency.

 ## Planned Features:
-- builtins written as much as possible in the language itself
+- builtins written as much as possible is in the fquery itself
 - Lazily evaluated tables
 - streams
 - Piping